 - Thinking positively

 Those notes are a great place to start but it's all about changing your mindset to become happier and see the brighter side of things instead of the negative.
 This could be encouraged by listening to podcasts or reading books and once you start doing it, you will start feeling much better.

 - Speak to somebody

 For times when you're really struggling, reach out.
 Whether this means sharing your feelings with those closest to you or contacting an organisation like support services on campus, CALM or Samaritans, it's important to speak about how you're feeling and share this with others.

-It's important to talk about your problems and what you're experiencing but remember, you are never alone and thousands of other people are feeling exactly the same way.
+It's important to talk about your problems and what you're experiencing but remember, you are never alone and thousands of other people are feeling exactly the same way, your friend may need support.
 By adopting a positive outlook on your body image, you will start to feel much stronger - physically and mentally.
 This isn't going to happen overnight and could take months to feel confident (or even comfortable) but it's important to focus on the journey towards that.

 Most importantly, stop paying attention to other people and their perception of you.
 Always rise above it and remind yourself of all the positives instead!

 - HallsLife Events!
 28th September - 4th October Wallscourt Park - post and parcels Circuit Laundry Setting up your rent instalments Frenchay Campus - shopping and amenities How to make your flat a home - Bottle Lamps How to make your flat a home - Origami lights How to make your flat your home - Upcycled Fairy Lights Bristol International Student Centre - events, advice & support UniKitOut - uni supplies delivered to your doorstep